censusreporter/census-api/API.md

 Returns a [GeoJSON](http://geojson.org/) representation of all geographies at summary level `sumlevel` and contained within a [map tile](http://www.maptiler.org/google-maps-coordinates-tile-bounds-projection/) specified by the `zoom`, `x`, and `y` parameters.
 You can use this to create a map of Census geographies on top of an existing map.
 The returned GeoJSON data includes attributes for the name and geoid of the geography.

+The `release` parameter specifies the TIGER release to use.
+Since the TIGER data is pretty expensive to keep around, Census Reporter typically only maintains the TIGER release that corresponds with the current ACS year.

 #### `GET /1.0/geo/<release>/<geoid>`

  URL Argument    | Type   | Required? | Description